(Also: Resume | Github | vCard | LinkedIn)

 Number Chunking with Chunky Numbers — A slightly tongue-in-cheek analysis of how to chunk multi-digit numbers when writing them down.
 Inspired by a true story (LinkedIn, 2018.03)

 Awesome Line Editors — Information about old-fashioned “line editors” like the Unix ed(1) editor.
-A work in progress, and a bit tongue-in-cheek, but it actually represents a fair good bit of research.
+A work in progress.
 (Github, 2024).

 Tally